Grandson (musician): Career

 In June 2019, he won the SOCAN Songwriting Prize for his song "Blood // Water", while in September 2019 the singer released A Modern Tragedy Vol. 3, the final installment of the Modern Tragedy trilogy; the record features the lead single "Rock Bottom", which peaked at No. 38 on the Canadian Rock Chart.

 On September 23, 2020, Grandson announced on his Facebook page that his debut full-length album Death of an Optimist would be released on December 4, 2020.
 Death of an Optimist is Grandson's debut album, being his first record to have a heavier tone since the release of the last A Modern Tragedy Vol. 3.

 He announced a new album, I Love You, I'm Trying in May 2022, and it was released in May 2023.

 In September 2024, it was announced that Grandson would be one of the opening acts for Linkin Park on their From Zero World Tour, their first in 7 years and without former lead singer Chester Bennington following his death.

 In a reply to a fan's tweet on Twitter on May 30, 2025, Grandson revealed he was now an independent artist.

 On May 30, 2025, Grandson announced his third album, Inertia, teasing it with the tagline "It's Never Enough Rest, Tomorrow Is Approaching", through his independent label, XX Records.
 The album was released on September 5, 2025.

+On October 3, 2026, Grandson will perform at the Power to the People Festival organized by Tom Morello and featuring Bruce Springsteen, Foo Fighters, and others.
+The festival, to be held at Merriweather Post Pavilion in Columbia, MD, was organized as a protest against President Donald Trump.